evykassirer/playing-the-internship-game/docs/0-Preparing/other_ways_to_prepare.md

 You don't need to actually *compete*.
 If you find it fun, go ahead, but trying to *win* competitions requires other skills beyond algorithms (like writing dirty code fast) that aren't very applicable for internships.

 A good way to practice competitive programming while learning algorithms at the same time is through the [USACO training pages](http://www.usaco.org/index.php?page=training).
 Note that the problems start quite hard so this is meant more for people that already have programming experience (even if it's informal).
 The past contests of the [Canadian Computing Competition](http://www.cemc.uwaterloo.ca/contests/computing.html) are pretty good practice, especially the junior division which is accessible with minimal programming experience.
-Other popular websites include HackerRank, Codeforce, TopCoder, etc.
+Other popular websites include HackerRank, Codeforces, TopCoder, etc.

 [Are programming competitions a good use of time?](https://luckytoilet.wordpress.com/2016/12/23/are-programming-competitions-a-good-use-of-time/)